DiamondPG/StatsApp/docs/Technical Docs/ErrorCodes/L04LF-A.md

 # L04LF-A - Error Setting Home Path
 > Accompanied by an exception

+Error occurs in the first section of the `Launch()` function.
 Error occurs when an invalid home team is selected.

 ## Probable Causes